-After it is strained, into the jars it went.
+After it is strained, into the jars it goes.
 I like to keep my lard in jars as I find it easiest to use and store this way.
-Pastry lard would be better stored in blocks similar to how it is sold to enable using the same recipes, me thinks.
+Self rendered pork fat or pastry lard would most likely be better wrapped in parchment of kraft paper and stored in blocks similar to how it is sold to enable using the same recipes, me thinks.

-The reason there is some solid lard on the bottom of the jar is because I did some the day before and I am adding to it now.
+The reason there is some solid lard on the bottom of the jar is because I made a small amount the day before and I am adding to it now.
 Look at the beautiful clear fat.